Student and Family Roles and Responsibilities

 - Attention to academic studies should remain as high as when students are at school.

-For questions about a lesson or assignment contact your child’s teacher (but encourage your child to be the first point of contact with their teacher)
+For questions about a lesson or assignment contact your child’s advisor and teacher (but encourage your child to be the first point of contact with them).

 For questions about a technology problem contact Director of Technology, Jeff Iwanicki